 It’s even worse if you are a newbie because few employers trust workers with zero experience.

 Not many micro jobs sites treat their freelancers that way.
 That’s why I’m writing this article.
-I researched reputable sites like Picoworkers for freelancers, and here are the 15 that stood out for me.
+I researched reputable websites like SproutGigs (Picoworkers) for freelancers, and here are the 15 that stood out for me.

 Best Sites Like Picoworkers